 How to Increase the Outlook Attachment Size Limit

 This article will teach you how to increase the Outlook file size limit and avoid receiving an error message that the attachment is too big.
-You will also learn other ways to send large files via Outlook, and how the Clean Email solution can assist with email organisation.
+You will also learn other ways to send large files via Outlook, including cloud storage links, file compression, and image resizing, so you can share documents more easily without running into attachment restrictions.

 Outlook File Size Limit